As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 On the opposite side of the spectrum, Mary’s children (Theo’s cousins, Elsa and Eva) have too much structure; often feeling smothered, controlled, and never good enough.

 In addition, since Mary had a better relationship with her father, her side of the family is very close to Jakob.
-This is where cultural influence, another transmitter of trans-generational trauma, comes into play.
+This is where cultural influence, another transmitter of generational trauma, comes into play.

 The granddaughters grow up hearing so much about what the Holocaust did to their ancestors they internalize the terror and guilt of the situation all over again.

 This all combines to give them nervous complexes.

 Elsa picks up her mother’s perfectionist streak.
 She graduates top of her class in high school and college before attaining a Ph.D. in neurobiology.
 She goes on to teach at a prestigious college and marries well.